 How did you join the Mentors Support Program of Lviv IT Cluster?

-I selected the speciality and the team of students.
+I selected the specialty and the team of students.
 Cybersecurity, the direction I selected, is fascinating to me.
 Also, I liked the project idea that was developed by the student’s team.

 The team consists of 6-7 students, the roles are distributed between all members.
 We have set up our workspace in Trello and hold online meetings twice a week.
 I share my experience and materials that should help students carry out the project successfully.
 They can ask me any questions or ask for help when communicating with the professor.

 In addition, I help them set priorities since the team I chose is quite ambitious and wants to continue working on the project even after they get the credit.

 What helps you to be a good mentor?

 I think it’s my prior experience.
 After graduating from university, I had a small team, and we worked together on different projects.
 Also, while working for various companies, I learned from my mentors a lot.

 I learned how to teach others and used these skills to train young professionals.
 Each mentor has their own approach, including the one in Forbytes, the company I now work for.
 Learning from different mentors allows me to capture the best of each teaching method.